Sri Lanka Holidays

 Kandyan tradition

 Unlike at numerous Buddhist pilgrimage sites in the ancient kingdoms of Lanka, we don't find ancient or medieval Buddha images at the Temple of the Tooth.
 Absence of those in no way, escape our observation.
-It is possible that the kings of the medieval Kandyan kingdom (1592 -1815) assumed it wasn't required to erect the images while the tangible relic of Buddha, itself was deposited for the veneration at the temple.
+It is possible that the kings of the medieval Kandyan kingdom (1592 -1815) assumed it wasn't required to erect the images while the tangible relic of Buddha, itself was enshrined for the veneration at the temple.
 It is also possible the temple of tooth was built to stand unique among all traditional Buddhists Temples.
-In this context, perhaps it would be pertinent to remark herein itself that unlike the 10,000+ small rain water reservoirs & hundreds of large rainwater reservoirs (ancient irrigation engineering marvels with some man-made rainwater reservoirs resembling inland seas (The Sea of Parakrama - 2100 ha) that were built solely for the purposes of irrigation with great emphasis on United Biology, Kandy lake was built solely for a decorative purpose.
+In this context, perhaps it would be pertinent to remark herein itself that unlike the 10,000+ small rain water reservoirs & hundreds of large rainwater reservoirs (ancient irrigation engineering marvels with some man-made rainwater reservoirs resembling inland seas (The Sea of Parakrama - 2100 ha) that were built solely for the purposes of irrigation with great emphasis on United Biology, Kandy lake was built solely for a decorative purpose of the town.

 The Sacred Tooth Relic of Buddha

-In 1283 it was carried back to India by an invading Dravidian army, but was soon brought back by King Parakrambahu the 3rd (1298-1302 AD).
-In the 16th century, Portuguese, who did everything humanly possible to erase the island off its Buddhist heritage, seized what they claimed was the Holy Tooth Relic, took it away to Goa, pounded to dust, then burned, & then threw the ashes to the sea in front of a rat tag band of the Portuguese viceroy in Goa, a bishop & numerous other sadistic dignitaries.
-"Not so" is the Sinhalese rejoinder, they were fobbed off with a replica tooth & the Holy Tooth Relic remained safe.
+In 1560, Portuguese, who did everything humanly possible to erase the island off its Buddhist heritage, seized what they claimed was the Holy Tooth Relic, took it away to Goa, pounded to dust, then burned, & then threw the ashes to the sea in front of a rat tag band of the Portuguese viceroy in Goa, a bishop & numerous other sadistic dignitaries including the Don Constantine de Braganza.
+The Portuguese claim was rebuffed by the faithful who knew of the existence of a replica & that the relic was indestructible by human hand.
+In 1566, Chamberlain of King Dharmpala of Kotte, revealed his possession of the Sacred Tooth Relic in an attempt to respond to a proposition put up by the King of Pegu.

 Barbarism & Savagery